sghanendra/sghanendra.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Currently Looking for [PhD/Research positions] 2026.
+Currently Looking for academic or industry **PhD/Research positions** 2026.

-Research Interest
+## Research Interest
-* Computational Neuroscience, Astrocytes, Neuromorphic Computing, Working Memory
+* Computational Neuroscience, Astrocytes, Aging
+* Neuromorphic Computing, Memristors, Working Memory

-I worked on mathematical modeling of complex spontaneous and sparse calcium dynamics in astrocytes endfeets at blood brain barrier at INE TU Graz.
+I worked on mathematical modeling of complex spontaneous calcium dynamics in astrocytes at INE, [TU Graz](https://www.tugraz.at/en/home).
 Earlier I worked as an AI researcher at [IIT Hyderabad](https://www.iith.ac.in/).
 Previously as a Software Development Engineer in a life sciences start-up, Shilps Sciences at Bangalore and as a Research Assistant in Cancer Systems Biology (CSB) lab at IISc, Bangalore.
 I finished my masters in Computational Biology from [IIIT Delhi](https://www.iiitd.ac.in/) and bachelors in electronics and communication from Visvesvaraya Technological University (VTU).